Aaliyah: 1996–2000: One in a Million and Romeo Must Die

 In 1999, Aaliyah landed her first big-screen acting role in Romeo Must Die.
 She starred opposite martial artist Jet Li, playing a couple who fall in love amid their warring families.
 Released on March 24, 2000, the movie grossed US$18.6 million in its first weekend, ranking number two at the box office.
-Aaliyah purposely stayed away from reviews of the film to "make it easier on" herself, but she heard "that people were able to get into me, which is what I wanted."
-In contrast, some critics felt there was no chemistry between her and Jet Li, as well as viewing the film as too simplistic.
-This was echoed by Elvis Mitchell of The New York Times, who wrote that while Aaliyah was "a natural" and the film was conceived as a spotlight for both her and Li, "they have so little chemistry together you'd think they're putting out a fire instead of shooting off sparks.
+She purposely stayed away from reviews of the film to "make it easier on" herself, but heard "that people were able to get into me, which is what I wanted."
+In contrast, some critics felt there was no chemistry between her and Li, as well as viewing the film as too simplistic.
+This was echoed by Elvis Mitchell of The New York Times, who wrote that while she was "a natural" and the film was conceived as a spotlight for both her and Li, "they have so little chemistry together you'd think they're putting out a fire instead of shooting off sparks.
+In addition to acting, she served as an executive producer of the film's soundtrack, for which she contributed four songs.
+"Try Again" was released as a single from the soundtrack; the song topped the Billboard Hot 100, making her the first artist to top the chart based solely on airplay; this led the song to be released in a 12-inch vinyl and 7-inch single.
+The music video won the Best Female Video and Best Video from a Film awards at the 2000 MTV Video Music Awards.
+It also earned her a Grammy Award nomination for Best Female R&B Vocalist.
+The soundtrack went on to sell 1.5 million copies in the United States.